 Returns and refunds - unwanted items can be returned within 14 working days for a full refund.

-- Eumovate is a prescription-only corticosteroid to treat moderate eczema.
+- Eumovate is a prescription-only corticosteroid (a class of steroid) to treat moderate eczema.

 - Eumovate contains the active ingredient clobetasone butyrate 0.5% and is available as cream or ointment.

 - Use once or twice daily on affected areas of the body, arms, and legs only - maximum 4 weeks use.
 Not for use on the face.

 - Read the patient leaflet for a full list of side effects, cautions, and interactions with other drugs.

 Eumovate is a moderate potency steroid for treating moderate eczema, on the body, arms, and legs.
 It is manufactured by GlaxoSmithKline and contains the active ingredient 0.05% clobetasone butyrate.
 Eumovate is available from Dr Fox as a cream or an ointment.